Automated Conjecture Resolution with Formal Verification: Overview of the Framework

 In addition, Rethlas maintains a working memory of intermediate artifacts generated during the reasoning process, such as constructed examples, counterexamples, and subgoal decomposition plans.
 The agent is instructed to write these artifacts to memory and to query this memory when needed, enabling the reuse of previously generated insights and improving coherence across reasoning steps.
-In our experiments, the generation agent is implemented using the OpenAI Codex agent framework, with GPT-5.4 as the underlying base model.
+In our experiments, unless otherwise stated, the generation agent is implemented using the OpenAI Codex agent with GPT-5.4 as the underlying model.

 \textbf{Verification agent.} The verification agent is equipped with skills for checking the correctness of mathematical proofs.
 These include verifying statements sequentially, such as examining skipped or hand-wavy steps, identifying critical errors and gaps, and carefully assessing whether apparently unused assumptions are genuinely redundant or instead indicate an omitted argument.
 They also include confirming referenced statements, by checking, using our theorem search tool Matlas and web search, whether a cited statement exists and is applicable in the current context, expanding the definitions and terminology in the cited statement using the context of the source paper, and ensuring that terms used in the current proof carry the same meaning as in the cited source, since identical words may have different definitions in different contexts.
-In our experiments, the verification agent is implemented using the OpenAI Codex agent with GPT-5.4 as the underlying model.
+In our experiments, unless otherwise stated, the verification agent is implemented using the OpenAI Codex agent with GPT-5.4 as the underlying model.